 Natsuki: "Oh, it's nothing.
 I guess you could say it's fancy."

 Natsuki: "Cute?
 Did you completely miss the symbolism or something?
 It's clearly about the feeling of giving up!
 How can that be cute?"

 Refer to the opponent in 3rd person.
 For example, back when I played Spellweaver, I posted a thread on the forum about cards I thought were overpowered, and one of the responses was verbatim, "None of the cards the OP mentioned are particularly overpowered".
-The core insult here is the implication that my beliefs are so crazy I'm not even worth trying to reason with, and so the asshole turned to the rest of my audience and focused on convincing them instead.
+The insult here is the implication that I'm not worth trying to reason with, and so the asshole turned to the rest of my audience and focused on convincing them instead.
 It's made stronger by the fact that he didn't even pretend to counter any of my points.
-If memory serves that was literally his entire post (there might have been one more similar sentence or something).
+If memory serves that was literally his entire post (there might have been one more similar sentence).

 Now, one thing needs to be said: some people aren't worth trying to reason with.
 Most people, in fact (at least on some issues).
 In particular when it comes to politics or religion, most people these days care so much about the sense of identity they get from the group they're part of that they're simply not willing to change their beliefs no matter what argument you give them.
 When I argue with my parents about Anarchism their argument is different every time and half the time, the conversation ends with them acknowledging "that's a good point", or something, and then the next day they've completely forgotten about it.
 But good and earnest people obviously hate to be seen this way, so having their opponent refuse to speak directly to them is very insulting to them.